What about tape?

 I took this photo at the Museum of Broadcast Technology in Woonsocket, Rhode Island, April 2011.
 See http://www.wmbt.org

-Once a recording has been made, typically I take the camera back to my studio, attach it to a computer and upload the digital video files into it.
+Once a recording has been made, I take the camera back to my studio and upload the digital video files into it.
 Then, I could just send you the files, but as video files are too large to send as Email attachments, you and I have to decide how I'm going to get them to you.

 So, whenever I shoot a video, I have to spend at least some time in my studio, uploading and then sending the files to you.* That means there should be at least something in your budget to cover some studio time for me to do this, in addition to any time I spend making the recording in the first place.

 If I'm going to do some editing, such as selecting certain scenes, adding titles, music, still images, and so on, then that's another step in the process.
-When all the editing is done, I 'render' the file out of the editing software after which I can send it to you.
+When all the editing is done, I 'render' the file out of the editing software after which I can send it to you or post online on your behalf.

 *(unless you have a SD card reader handy, in which case, we could, conceivably, transfer the files directly into your computer)

-Here is a photo of me directing a shot, while using a modern HD digital camera, the Sony HXR-NX5U.
-It uses 2 solid state SD memory cards, which for the most part, remain in the camera, both while I'm shooting, and while I'm uploading the recorded video into my edit computer.
+Here is a photo of me from a few years ago, directing a shot, while using my HD camera, the Sony HXR-NX5U.
+It records the video and sound on 2 solid state SD memory cards.

 Photo during a tech rehearsal, on location in Belmont, Mass., June 2015.